 Regular & Recurring Occasional Level Example Х Minimal requirement to guide/advise others.
 The incumbent may be required to explain procedures to other employees or students.
-Will provide explanation of College policies and procedures. Χ There is a need for the incumbent to demonstrate correct processes/ procedures to others so that they can complete specific tasks.
-Will provide explanation of academic deadlines and requirements to students so they can make decisions (e.g., add/drop deadline date and process). Х The incumbent recommends a course of action or makes decisions so that others can perform their day-to-day activities Will guide students to resources as needed (e.g., learning strategists) so that students can develop tools to succeed academically.
+Will provide explanation of College policies and procedures.
+X There is a need for the incumbent to demonstrate correct processes/ procedures to others so that they can complete specific tasks.
+Will provide explanation of academic deadlines and requirements to students so they can make decisions (e.g., add/drop deadline date and process) as well as descriptions of learning skills like time management, effective note taking, etc. X The incumbent recommends a course of action or makes decisions so that others can perform their day-to-day activities Will guide students to resources as needed (e.g., AES, Library, Tutoring) so that students can develop tools to succeed academically.
 May coordinate workshops for students.
 X The incumbent is an active participant and has ongoing involvement in the progress of others with whom he/she has the responsibility to demonstrate correct processes/procedures or provide direction.
 Will monitor student progress and provide feedback/guidance as necessary (in some cases, becoming more intrusive and communicative with the student).
+Advisors will create customized Student Success Plans based on individual student's needs, learning skill level, and modifies as necessary.

-The incumbent is responsible for allocating tasks to others and recommending a course of action or making necessary decisions to ensure the tasks are completed.
+The incumbent is responsible for

+allocating tasks to others and recommending a course of action or

+making necessary decisions to

+ensure the tasks are completed.